Name: Rebecca F. Miller Campbell

-An interesting fact about me: I am a self taught artist.
-I grew up in Lee County, KY until the age of 12, then moved to Wolfe County, KY, home to Edgar Tolson, one of the most celebrated 20th century folk artists.
+An interesting fact about me: I grew up in Lee County, KY until the age of 12, then moved to Wolfe County, KY, home to Edgar Tolson, one of the most celebrated 20th century folk artists.
 As a child, our family doctor was Paul F. Maddox.
 A trip to the doctor, for my brother and I, meant that we got to run to the tall glass case & gaze at all the ‘wooden little people’.
 We had no idea that we were looking at a massive collection of coveted folk art.
 Dr. Maddox allowed Edgar to display his art in the clinic & randomly Edgar would bring collectors by to view.
 Dr. Maddox was the recipient of many of his pieces in exchange for medical care.
 I wonder how many people in Wolfe County & neighboring counties were inspired by (or for the little ones viewing–shaped by) that collection.

 I am a product of all the love I’ve experienced or been witness to in 29 years.
 I am a Southern girl who memorizes moments & feelings & tries to articulate them as best I can so that my history is well documented & my love catalogued.
 So that no one ever doubts exactly how they made me feel.
 I am a girl who is in love with living.
 In love with all the small seemingly insignificant moments that occur every day…that make this life chaotic / messy / moving / beautiful / sorrowful / ugly / extraordinary.
 I am a girl who lives for words & songs, soft hands on foreheads & conversations that are not necessarily spoken.
 I am moved by grit, by grime, by people who roll up their sleeves & dig into the mess, without worrying about the consequence.
 I believe we all have the ability to heal.
 Ourselves & others.
 I believe we have to choose healing.
 Everyday.
 In the smallest of ways.
 Even if it’s sometimes just reminding ourselves to breathe.